 - Deer Park Institute and Dharmalaya Institute both offer periodic classes and seminars on a variety of topics including philosophy, meditation, health, ecology, and more.
-Accommodation is available at both centres.
+Accommodation is available at both centres (for programme participants only).

 - Dharmalaya also offers hands-on service-learning programmes in green building, organic gardening, and other aspects of sustainable living.

 - Shantideva Homeopathic Research Institute (SHRI) occasionally offers programmes in homeopathy and healthy living.

 - Dharmalaya Institute hosts weekly group meditations (usually March-May and Oct-Dec) following the curriculum of Mingyur Rinpoche’s Tergar Meditation Community.

 - Both Deer Park and Dharmalaya also offer periodic meditation courses and retreats (see their respective websites for details and schedules).

 - There is a Sikh centre for silent meditation retreats in Ghornala.
 Contact the Ekant Homestay in Ghornala for details.